biometry/APES/Stats/stats60-NonparametricMethods.md

 CV will penalize too complex models because they don't predict well on validation data, and can therefore be used for model selection, even in cases where AIC doesn't work or is not available.
 For restrictive conditions, CV is approximately equal to AIC (Stone, 1977).

+[Here's](https://biometry.github.io/APES/LectureNotes/2017-Resampling/CrossValidationLecture.html) an APES-link to a lecture on cross-validation with R-code.

 ### References

 Stone, M. (1977) An Asymptotic Equivalence of Choice of Model by Cross-Validation and Akaike's Criterion.
 Journal of the Royal Statistical Society.
 Series B, 39, 44-47.